eugene-yeooo/crux/README.md

 - **Authentication**: Secure login and account management with JWT-based auth.
 - **Community Focus**: Designed to help adventurers document, inspire, and connect.
 - **AI-Powered Objective Discovery**: Integrating **Gemini AI** into Crux’s **Explore** page to help adventurers discover new outdoor objectives in new locations.
 By combining AI-driven recommendations with community logs, users will be able to search and receive tailored suggestions for climbs, caves, canyons, and alpine routes that match their interests, skill level, and travel goals.
 This feature aims to make the Explore page not just a feed of recent activity, but an intelligent guide to new adventures.
+- **Log Mapping**: An **interactive map** where user logs are displayed as pins at their recorded locations.
+Each pin expands into a preview showing activity type, photos, captions, and log details, making it easy to visually explore the adventures of the Crux community.

 ## Technology Stack